-The Laramie coals in the Buick-Matheson area at the east edge of the field are lenticular and not correlated.
-They were mined from the middle and upper part of the section at the south end of the area, and ranged from 8'0'' to 15'0'' thick.
-These are subbituminous C coals with high moisture and ash with the following range of analyses, some bordering on lignite:
+The Laramie coals in the Buick-Matheson area at the east edge of the field are lenticular and have not been correlated.
+They were mined from the middle and upper part of the section at the south end of the area, and range from 8'0" to 15'0" thick.
+These are subbituminous C coals, with high moisture and ash, and with the following range of analyses, some bordering on lignite:

-As-received basis Range of analyses
+As-received basis Moisture Ash Range of analyses 33.1-35.0% 7.8-15.7% .4-1.1% Sulfur Btu/lb.
+Fus. temp., °F. 6,150-7.340 2,140-2.400

-Moisture 33.1-35.0%

-Ash 7.8-15.7%

-Sulfur .4-1.1%

-Btu/lb.
-6,150-7,340

-Fus. temp., °F. 2,140-2,400

-The younger Paleocene coals in the Dawson arkose Formation crop out in the Ramah-Fondis area nearer the center of the basin, and are of low-grade subbituminous rank bordering on lignite.
+The younger Paleocene coals in the Dawson (arkose) Formation crop out in the Ramah-Fondis area nearer the center of the basin and are of low-grade subbituminous rank, bordering on lignite.
 These are very lenticular and generally have many thin partings of shale and sandstone.
-Mined thicknesses varied from 4'8'' to 7'4'', but one "pod" was estimated at 18'9'' including partings.
+Mined thicknesses vary from 4'8'' to 7'4'', but one "pod" was estimated at 18'9'' including partings.
 Range of analyses of the Dawson seams is as follows:

-As-received basis Range of analyses
+As-received basis Range of analyses 33.1-34.4%

-Moisture 33.1-34.4%

-Ash 13.9-18.2%
+Moisture Ash 13.9-18.2%

-Sulfur .15%
+Sulfur Btu/lb. .15% 5.510-6.700

-Btu/lb.
-5,510-6,700

 Fus. temp., °F. 2,480-2,530

-In the 147 square mile area of Laramie coals surveyed, reserves of about 885 million tons were estimated to have been originally present, (Landis, 1959).
-In the three county area of the field, perhaps two thirds of the remaining 2,733 square miles may have comparable coals.
-This could add as much as 9,900 million tons of reserves to total depth in the basin, probably less than 1,000', for a total of about 10,785 million tons of Laramie coals originally present.
+In the 147 square-mile-area of Laramie coals surveyed, resources of about 885 million tons were estimated to have been originally present (Landis, 1959).
+In the three-county area of the field, perhaps two-thirds of the remaining 2,733 square miles may have comparable coals.
+This could add an additional 9,900 million tons of resources to the region, bringing the total in-place resources of Laramie-age coals originally present in the Denver basin, all of which probably occur at depths of less than 1,000 feet, to an estimated 10,785 million tons.

-In the 128 square miles of Dawson coals surveyed, (Landis, 1959), 474 million tons of reserves were estimated to have been originally present.
-Perhaps half of the remaining 1,600 square miles of Dawson Formation in the three county area may have comparable coals.
-This could add as much as 5,600 million tons of reserves, for a total of about 6,074 million tons of Dawson coals originally present.
+In the 128 square miles of Dawson coals surveyed (Landis, 1959), 474 million tons of resources were estimated to have been originally present.
+Perhaps half of the remaining 1,600 square miles of Dawson Formation in the three-county area may have comparable coals.
+This could add as much as 5,600 million tons of resources, for a total of about 6,074 million tons of Dawson coals originally present.

-Total for the Colorado Springs field part of the basin, in Douglas, Elbert, and El Paso Counties, is about 16,860 million tons.
-As much as two thirds of this or about 10,000 million tons is subbituminous C rank coal bordering on lignite.
-No mines are operating in these coals at present.
+Total resource for the Colorado Springs field, in Douglas, Elbert, and El Paso Counties, is about 16,860 million tons.
+As much as two-thirds of this, or about 10,000 million tons, is subbituminous C rank coal bording on lignite.
+No mines presently are operating in the Colorado Springs field.